BIGJRA/BIGJRA.github.io/rejuv.md

 This moment clears some of the vines in the jungle, so we’re going to head back down to grab a few things quick.
-If you don’t want to catch more Pokémon or get some items, jump to the next section now.
+If you don’t want to catch more Pokemon or get some items, jump to the next section now.

-Before we start, grab a Dunsparce from the Pokémon Center PC.
+Before we start, grab a Dunsparce from the Pokemon Center PC.

 Re-enter the forest and talk to the first girl from the top.
 She’ll tell you she wants someone to watch her Growlithe.
 Like Espurr, we’re gonna